Java and C are two of the most popular programming languages.

 Why Java Is So Popular?

-Java was developed in 1995 and still in high demand.
-Some of the reasons of its popularity are as follows
+Java was developed in 1995 and is still in high demand.
+Some of the reasons for its popularity are as follows

 - Java is purely Object Oriented language.
 It provides features like encapsulation, inheritance, Polymorphism.

 - Java is a Platform independent language.
 Programs written in one platform can be run on other platforms if java runtime environment (JRE) installed on them.